anexxer/model-training-for-telemetry-tool/README.md

-# Hex20 Model Training Tool
+# Model Training Tool

-This repository contains the standalone scripts used to generate synthetic telemetry data and train the AI models for the **Hex20 Satellite Dashboard** project.
+This repository contains the standalone scripts used to generate synthetic telemetry data and train the AI models for the **Satelite Nightly Test Tool** project.

 ## Purpose